The Very Rev. Raymond Joe Waldon has been nominated to be the Eighth Bishop of the Diocese of Indiana

-OUR NEW WEBSITE IS GOING LIVE! in OCTOBER!!!
+OUR NEW WEBSITE IS GOING LIVE IN November!!
 Due to hosting convention, our Web Page was designed for the 20,000 guests that came to SLC.
 Now it's time to enhance YOUR local experience.
 Please stay with us as pictures from first class photographers Marguerite Roberts and Gerry Johnson are being added along with sermons from Bishop Scott B. Hayashi, Dean Waldon, and the talented staff of our associated clergy.
 Stay tuned as we join Episcopal Cathedrals across the country in offering you a top notch guest experience.
 For now, enjoy our scaled down version.

 CATHEDRAL HOME OF 2015 DIOCESAN CONVENTION

 On behalf of the Vestry and Members of the Cathedral know that we so enjoyed hosting our annual convention.
 In April we will welcome you back!
 Until then, our Bishop Paul Jone exhibit will remain on display.
 If there is anything I or my staff can do for you or your ministry, just call us at 801-322-3400.
 Remember that our clergy are available to help in any way that we can.
 Our motto is- WELCOME to Salt Lake City's Downtown Episcopal Cathedral.
 See our calendar for more information. -The Very Rev. Raymond Joe Waldon, Dean

 -Make note- The Winter Solstice Jazz concert IN THE CATHEDRAL will take place December 21 at 7:00 PM!